Authentication

 Setting the password

-The password must be set before you can log in.
+An account’s password must be set before it can log in.

 Content-Type: application/json

-Side effect: every active session is revoked, so any browser still holding a pre-change cookie is forced to re-log in.
+Side effect: changing an account’s password revokes that account’s active sessions, so any browser still holding a pre-change cookie is forced to re-log in.

 CSRF model